Bat Boy (character): Adventures of Batboy cartoon

 Cartoonist Peter Bagge originally penned the "Adventures of Batboy" for the Weekly World News.
 According to the cartoon, Bat Boy is currently hitchhiking with a typical American family after resigning from being the President of the United States (and King), has placed Weekly World News columnist Ed Anger under arrest and saying goodbyes to Beyoncé, a half sasquatch (with whom he was romantically involved), and Dr. Ron.
 In the strip, Bat Boy joins a death metal/thrash metal band as their lead singer.
 Cartoonist Danielle Corsetto, creator of webcomic Girls with Slingshots, took over from Bagge in 2005 and drew the strip until the WWN ceased publication in 2007.

 Bat Boy: The Musical

 A musical based on the Bat Boy character premiered at Tim Robbins' Actors Gang Theatre on Halloween, 1997 and has since been produced Off Broadway, in London's West End, and in scores of productions throughout the world.
 Music and lyrics are by Laurence O'Keefe, with a book by Brian Flemming and Keythe Farley.

-Other usage

-Bat Boy served as the inspiration for the album cover of Escape Plan/Mafia by American rapper Travis Scott.